The True Cost of Commercial Soap

 Let’s start with the most obvious comparison--money.
 To make my case, I’ll need to use my chemistry background (I was a science teacher before making soap in my kitchen became more than just a side job), so bear with me.

-And what do they put in those creams and lotions to make them moisturizing?
-The glycerin that was removed from their soap!
+And what do companies put in those creams and lotions to make them moisturizing?
+The glycerin that was removed from the soap!

 Commercial soap companies do not want extra oils—it decreases shelf-life.
 Without these extra oils to moisturize your skin naturally, you must once again reach for that bottle of lotion!

-So although one small bar of commercial soap may cost less, what happens to the cost once you add in the price of all of that cream and lotion—which is also filled with chemicals?
+So although one small bar of commercial soap may cost less, what happens to the cost once you add in the price the extra cream and lotion needed to replace the natural skin moisture removed by commercial soaps?

-As we bathe with our commercial body bars or washes, we coat our skin with synthetic compounds like fragrances, dyes, preservatives and foaming agents and then wash those chemicals down our drains and into our water systems.
+As we take a bath or shower with commercial "soap" bars or body washes, we coat our skin with synthetic compounds like fragrances, dyes, preservatives, and detergents.

-The cost of medical expenses and lost production from skin diseases is estimated to be more than $37 billion per year!
-That’s a huge number that isn’t doing anything to help our insurance premiums or our quality of life.
+According to the 2013 American Academy of Dermatology released a national burden of skin disease report, which stated that the cost of medical expenses and lost production from skin diseases is estimated to be more than $75 billion per year!
+That’s a huge number that is not doing anything to help our insurance premiums or our quality of life.

 Are you considering making the switch to natural soap?